amplience/amplience-sfcc-composable-commerce/docs/amplience/personalisation.md

 ![OCAPI Hook Request](./media/folders-hook.png)

 In order for this part of the toolbar to work you'll also need to install our [Amplience Hooks Bridge](https://github.com/amplience/amplience-sfcc-hooksbridge) cartridge in your SFCC envrionment.
-When installed your preview toolbar should have your site's customer groups.
+When installed your preview toolbar should include all your site's customer groups.
 Below is an example of what it will look like.

 ![Amplience Personalisation Toolbar](./media/personalisation-toolbar.png)